Zaytsev1991/MyHomeWork/homework2.md

 ## GITHUB

 If you want to create a remote repository, then at the beginning you will need to create your account on github

+Then create a new repository in your account, and then describe it in the VScode.
+After that, you will need to link the new repository to yours using the command (push)